 Time for change in Warrington North

-Wendy Maisey OBE, a leading local business woman and Brexiteer, wants to help ensure the region is a success after Brexit, brining investment and capitalising upon the opportunities which leaving the EU will create.
-She will fight to ensure Warrington enjoys benefits that a strong national economy creates, such as low unemployment and seeing increased investment in the region.
-Wendy said she will work hard to reduce crime and ensure that Warrington North receives it's fair share of educational funding for schools.
+Wendy Maisey OBE is a leading local business woman and a strong believer in free enterprise and seamless trade.
+She is playing her part to ensure the North West region, particularly Warrington, is a continuing success bringing investment and capitalising upon the opportunities which leaving the EU brings.
+Wendy's philosophy has always been to work with communities and authorities to reduce crime and ensure that Warrington North receives it's fair share of educational funding for schools.

 "Labour isn't listening to the views and opinions of hard-working people in Warrington North, they are letting people down and it is time for a change."